 Earnings at risk analysis measures the volatility of forecasted net interest income over the following 12-month period.
-The Credit Union uses earnings at risk to measure the variability of the financial margin based upon changes in the level, slope and curvature of the interest rate yield curve and the potential impact on the book value of capital.
+The Credit Union uses earnings at risk to measure the variability of the financial margin based upon changes in the level, slope and curvature of the interest rate yield curve.